Matty-chul/cloud_texture_classifier/README.md

 The code application is split into two separate Jupyter notebooks: one for training an ANN model from scratch and one for evaluating the optimized versions of the ANN models.
 The performance evaluation is done by first plotting relevant accuracy/loss graphs during the training phase and then calculating performance metrics of a given classifier on test time, meant to measure its efficiency, as well as plot the associated confusion matrix.
 The system calculates per-class, as well as micro- and macro-averaged values of Precision, Recall and F1-score.
 The accuracy/loss graphs are not stored and as such are exclusive to the session of the training notebook.

+The best version of the algorithm developed for extracting the cloud textures is computationally expensive ( $$O(n^2)$$ complexity due to the fact that the whole image needs to be iterated over and the vast majority of the database images are 400x400 pixels in size) and each run took roughly five hours per code texture extraction.
+The code textures needed to be pre-emptively stored for ease of access and loading into memory before traning and testing runtimes.

+This was done so by developing a separate file extraction procedure in Google Colaboratory, where I mounted my personal Google Drive containing the already loaded up raw database of images and extracting each class to a specific noise threshold file, formatted as binary.
+By doing so, squbsequently, the time required for loading the appropiate code texture database into memory shortened itself down to half a minute.

 The development platform chosen for this project was Kaggle, due to its Machine Learning-oriented features, which helped particularly during the training phases of the CNN classifier via graphical accelerators.
 This was used in conjuction with Google Colaboratory, which served exclusively towards the extraction of the texture descriptors because of a much more accessible file system and lenient timeout sessions.

 Libraries used for this application: